alaudet/raspi-sump/docs/README.md

 Quick Setup
 ===========

-Disclaimer: You could easily damage your raspberry pi if you do not take proper care to understand the need to insert a resistor between the echo pin on the sensor and the GPIO pin on the Raspberry Pi.
+Disclaimer: You could damage your raspberry pi if you do not insert a voltage divider between the echo pin on the sensor and the GPIO pin on the Raspberry Pi.
 If you choose to do this you do it at your own risk.